PradeeshKumarR/day1-introductiontobrowserandweb-task/Task1.md

 };
 ```

+## Objects and properties

+A JavaScript object has properties associated with it.
+A property of an object can be explained as a variable that is attached to the object.
+Object properties are basically the same as ordinary JavaScript variables, except for the attachment to objects.
+The properties of an object define the characteristics of the object.
+You access the properties of an object with a simple dot-notation:

+`objectName.propertyName`

 ## Internal Representation of Objects

 - Internally, JavaScript engines use various data structures to represent objects efficiently.
 One common approach is using a hash table or a similar structure to store the object’s properties and their corresponding values.
 This allows for fast access and manipulation of properties.